davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-taco-bell-all-star-game.md

 ---
-title: dreamed: I was one of the all-stars in the Taco Bell All-Star game
+title: "dreamed: I was one of the all-stars in the Taco Bell All-Star game"
 date: 2018-02-10T23:00:00.000Z
 summary: Another football dream.
 excerpt: Another football dream.